Marcel Duchamp: Early work

 Owing to his eldest brother Jacques' membership in the prestigious Académie royale de peinture et de sculpture Duchamp's work was exhibited in the 1908 Salon d'Automne, and the following year in the Salon des Indépendants.
 Fauves and Paul Cézanne's proto-Cubism influenced his paintings, although the critic Guillaume Apollinaire—who was eventually to become a friend—criticized what he called "Duchamp's very ugly nudes" ("les nus très vilains de Duchamp"), he also prophesized that Duchamp could reconcile art and the people.

-During this period, Duchamp's fascination with transition, change, movement, and distance became manifest, and as many artists of the time, he was intrigued with the concept of depicting the fourth dimension in art.
+Alongside many artists of the time, he was intrigued with the concept of depicting the fourth dimension in art.
 His painting Sad Young Man on a Train embodies this concern:

 First, there's the idea of the movement of the train, and then that of the sad young man who is in a corridor and who is moving about; thus there are two parallel movements corresponding to each other.
 Then, there is the distortion of the young man—I had called this elementary parallelism.
 It was a formal decomposition; that is, linear elements following each other like parallels and distorting the object.
 The object is completely stretched out, as if elastic.
 The lines follow each other in parallels, while changing subtly to form the movement, or the form of the young man in question.
 I also used this procedure in the Nude Descending a Staircase.

 Works from this time also included his first "machine" painting, Coffee Mill (Moulin à café) (1911), which he gave to his brother Raymond Duchamp-Villon.
 The later more figurative machine painting of 1914, Chocolate Grinder (Broyeuse de chocolat), prefigures the mechanism incorporated into the Large Glass on which he began work in New York the following year.

 Marcel Duchamp.
 Nude Descending a Staircase, No. 2 (1912).
 Oil on canvas.
 57 7/8" x 35 1/8".
 Philadelphia Museum of Art.